 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make roasted rainbow carrots
+Check out how to make roasted rainbow carrots with these simple step-by-step instructions:

 Preheat the oven to 425 degrees F and line a baking sheet with foil.